Hantavirus Tracker: MV Hondius Current Status

 Why Andes virus matters.
 Andes virus is the only hantavirus with documented limited person-to-person transmission, typically in cases of close and prolonged contact.

 Why monitoring lasts 42 days.
+CDC lists the Andes virus incubation period as 4 to 42 days after exposure.
 WHO recommends a 42-day monitoring window from last possible exposure.
-The window for this cluster ends on 21 June 2026.
+The window for this cluster ends on 2026-06-21.

 Risk to the general public.
 WHO, ECDC and CDC say the public-health risk to the general population remains low.
 Identified contacts are being monitored and isolated where appropriate.